 What Are Brown Recluse Spiders?

-The brown recluse spider lives mainly in the Midwest and Southwest United States.
+The spider lives mainly in the Midwest and Southwest United States.
 As the name suggests, these spiders are secretive and lurk in hidden places like wood piles, basements, and closets.
 Anywhere warm, dry, and dark is the perfect home for a brown recluse.

 You might be able to recognize a brown recluse by a distinct dark brown violin shape on its back.
 These spiders are only ¼ to ½ inch long, but they do bite, especially when they feel trapped.
 If you put your foot into a shoe hosting a brown recluse spider, or reach your hand into a box where a brown recluse is hiding, you will most likely get bitten.